 Writing a great screenplay takes tremendous time, effort, planning and patience.

-I want to help you avoid the trash.
-So here are some things that you want to avoid:
+As a new screenwriter, I want to help you avoid the trash.
+So here are some things that you want to consider:

 1. The script needs to be in proper format: Seriously, they have software for this.
-You’re a professional.
+You might be a new screenwriter, but you’re also a professional.
 Register for a free account over at Writer Duet.
 They pay me to promote.
 But I would recommend them even if they didn’t.

 2. Bind your script like a professional: Go get some brass brads as soon as you possibly can.
 Please don’t even think about those pretty, clear binders you get at Staples.
 That sort of thing can be annoying and distracting.

 3. Make sure you use spell check: Many readers spend their time reading mediocre scripts.
 That’s bad enough.
 Finding misspellings makes the reading experience worse.